 Because of these effects, BHAs are most suitable for combination to oily skin.
 Lower concentrations may be used to help calm sensitive skin.
 You may also have more success with BHAs if you wanted to reduce rosacea-related redness.

-What does BHA do?
+What does BHA do on the skin?

 - Skin exfoliation by dissolving the ‘glue’ binding skin cells